Bachelor of Medical Science and Doctor of Medicine (MD)

 - Mid-February 2020: Possible further MD offers made through VTAC

 - Late-February 2020: Compulsory attendance at MedStart Program

 - Week commencing 24 February 2020: Orientation

 - Monday 2 March 2020: Semester 1 commences

 If you have or expecting to receive an interview offer for Monash University then you should consider attending a MedEntry Medical Interview training session.

 Monash also offers 4 different Special Entry Schemes

 - ATAR (or Year 12 equivalent)

-Bachelor of Biomedical Science pathway to graduate Medicine...
+Bachelor of Biomedical Science pathway into graduate Medicine

-We also highly encourage you to read about the Graduate Entry Bachelor of Medical Science and Doctor of Medicine (MD) pathway via the Biomedical Science degree.
+Monash also offers a Graduate Entry Bachelor of Medical Science and Doctor of Medicine (MD) pathway via the Biomedical Science degree.
 This is especially important for the students who are looking at alternative (Plan B) pathways to get into postgraduate Medicine.